 Rest Then Carve The Turkey

-Remove the turkey from the cooker and let rest for 20 minutes before carving (Photo 9).
+Remove the turkey from the cooker and let rest for 20 minutes before carving.
 Do not cover with foil, as this will cause the skin to go soft.

-I like to remove the breast as a single piece and then cut into slices across the grain using an electric carving knife (Photos 11-12).
+I like to remove the breast as a single piece and then cut into slices across the grain using an electric carving knife as shown in the photo above.

 My cooking log notes that this turkey had a dark mahogany color with good moisture, tenderness and flavor without being too salty.